newbi462/CODEWARS/Replace With Alphabet Position/README.md

 ```
 const plus1 = arrayfornumb.map(x => x + 1);
 ```
-Then it is just a matter of return in the answer in the required string.
+Then it is just a matter of return the answer as the required string.
 ```
 return (plus1.join(' '));
 ```